edgelesssys/contrast/docs/docs/examples/vault.md

 Only entities presenting a valid mesh-issued certificate—corresponding to the current state of the Contrast deployment—are trusted.

-The Coordinator issues itself a valid certificate at the time of the transit secrets engine API call, while the Vault deloyment obtains its certificate after successful validation by the mesh API.
+The Coordinator issues itself a valid certificate at the time of the transit secrets engine API call, while the Vault deployment obtains its certificate after successful validation by the mesh API.

 ### Role of `workloadSecretID`
-To support persistence in the auto-unsealing process, the `workloadSecretID` is used to derive the encryption key utilized by the Transit Secrets Engine.
+To support persistence in the auto-unsealing process, the `workloadSecretID` is used to derive the encryption key utilized by the transit secrets engine.
 Beyond key derivation, the `workloadSecretID` also plays a critical role in authorization.

 Access to a specific encryption key via the transit secrets engine API is permitted only if the requested key name matches the `workloadSecretID` embedded in the corresponding certificate extension of the Contrast mesh certificate.
 This ensures that each entity is cryptographically bound to its own set of encryption keys within the engine.